wwivbbs/docs/installwindows.md

 all these other programs (yet?).
 Maybe down the road.
 So, for now use a 32bit x86 version of Windows.

+We are also unsure if Windows Server will work.
+We have one failed attempt on Windows Server 2003 R2.
+Let us know if you try it and it works.

 ### Microsoft Visual Studio C++ Runtime

 WWIV 5 is compiled with MSVC 2015.
 Install the